What to Buy when Starting Painting Lessons in Oil or Acrylic

 Not A lot needed.
 May only be available in ‘artist quality’.
 Australian red gold or Australian sienna are better and usually more available.

-These colors are not necessary for starting painting lessons but are mentioned in the Paint with Len lessons.
+For starting painting lessons these colors are not necessary but are mentioned in the Paint with Len lessons.

 Great for mono color scenes and foliage for jacaranda trees.

 Can be used in place of cobalt blue to give warmer tones.